 Choosing the right path

 Last, but not-the-least, reconsider your decision once more.
 If possible, take a short break from work or even a longer sabbatical.
 Nothing like a bit of introspection to understand if leaving your current job will actually help you move towards your life goals.
-Sometimes the issues you have a problem with may be your own that follow you into your new job.
-Evaluate these keeping in mind your financial goal for life.
+Sometimes the issues you have a problem with maybe your own that follow you into your new job.
+Evaluate this keeping in mind your financial goal for life.
 You may end up realising that the grass on your side of the fence is actually greener than you thought!
 And if that is not the case, then make the move smartly by being as prepared as you can.